-Fiction Writing Workshop (4 meetings) in Madison
+Fiction Writing Workshop (8 meetings) in Madison

-4 weeks; Wednesdays, 6-8pm; Neighborhood House Community Center, 29 S. Mills St., Madison, WI
+8 weeks; Wednesdays, Sept.
+11 – Oct.
+30, 6-8pm; Neighborhood House Community Center, 29 S. Mills St., Madison, WI

 Are you interested in working with a small group of fiction writers with similar goals?
 This supportive and critique-based workshop combines brief lectures on craft with a traditional workshop focused on your writing.
 For people already writing original creative work, this workshop will help sharpen your skills while working toward completion of publishable work.
 We’ll discuss and refine manuscripts with instructor and peer feedback.